The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 IHTA 1984, s 115(3)

 Agricultural value is defined as, ‘The value which would be the value of the property if the property was subject to a perpetual covenant prohibiting its use otherwise than as agricultural property.’
-In other words, it excludes any part of the value attributable to its potential for alternative use.
+In other words, it excludes any part of the value attributable to its potential foralternative use.

 Development (hope) value is the difference between market value and agricultural value.
-It may be possible to sell agricultural land on the open market for a sum in excess of its agricultural value because of its development potential.
+It may be possible to sell agricultural land on the open market fora sum in excess of its agricultural value because of its development potential.

 For inheritance tax purposes, assets are valued at market value ― the price that would be achieved between willing buyer and willing seller.
 An example of the stark difference which can arise between agricultural value and market value is the case of McCall where the agricultural value was £165,000 and the market value was £5.8 million.
+When determining the market value, it can be argued that not many lenders would be prepared to lend monies to purchase speculative blocks of potential development land as they can be difficult to resell, thus, pushing development land values down.
+Nevertheless, the price at

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.